KonanM/tser/README.md

 ## Limitations
 * Only supports default constructible types
 * Uses a macro to be able to reflect over members of a given type
+* No safety checks, no versioning, types need the same binary layout on a different platform
 * No support for ```std::variant``` (unless trivially copyable)
 * Needs a recent compiler (constexpr std::string_view)